Skip to content

 Funding level

-The Plan Actuary compares the technical provisions with the market value of the assets to derive the funding level which is expressed as a percentage.
+The Scheme Actuary compares the technical provisions with the market value of the assets to derive the funding level which is expressed as a percentage.
 A funding level of 100% means that the value of assets exactly equals the technical provisions.

 Statement of Funding Principles